 Asthma Care Coverage Initiative

 It is estimated that over 26 million Americans live with asthma, including 6 million children.
 Asthma is a serious chronic lung disease that makes it harder to move air in and out of your lungs and can be life threatening if not managed properly.
 While asthma cannot be cured, it can be effectively managed with care based on the National Asthma Education and Prevention Program (NAEPP) Guidelines for the Diagnosis and Management of Asthma.

-The American Lung Association's Asthma Care Coverage Initiative works to increase awareness about the importance of and coverage for guidelines-based care.
+The American Lung Association's Asthma Care Coverage Initiative works to increase awareness about the importance of coverage for guidelines-based care.

 Learn more about Advocating for Quality and Affordable Care for People Living with Asthma in Medicaid (part of Asthma Care Coverage Initiative)